Blackstone Academy Charter School Career Site

 10th grade: Students will begin to show progress in each of the 5 External Learning Skills and must (at minimum) volunteer or participate in a job shadow.
 They can do both.
 If they have completed these in high quality ways, they may be ready for an internship or service learning project.
 Any community-based learning experience can help a student make progress towards gaining these skills including jobs, clubs, sports, etc.

-11th grade: Students will work on mastering the 5 External Learning Skills and by the end of eleventh grade they will have ( at minimum) completed a substantial volunteer experience and/or completed an internship.
-All students will complete an independent service learning project by the end of 11th grade.
+11th grade: Students will work on mastering the 5 External Learning Skills and by the end of eleventh grade they will have ( at minimum) completed a substantial volunteer experience (20 hours) and/or completed an internship.
+All students will complete an independent service learning project by the end of 11th grade (20 hours).

 12th grade: Mastery of the 5 External Learning Skills will provide a better understanding for our seniors that will complete a 100 hour senior project during their senior year.
 Any outside experience is encouraged to gain more knowledge of their chosen senior project topic.